saqib-saud/MovieDbExample/README.md

 Alternatively, you can also move network logic to seperate network manager layer.

-# improved unit test cases, more Coredata related unit tests are coming.
+* Improved unit test cases, more Coredata related unit tests are coming.
-#
+* Removed tableview datasource from controller, into a seperate class.